Atos smart city’s fabric for improving citizen’s experience of daily life

 Long-term vision: The journey toward a smart city should include a long-term vision strategy with an integrated framework embracing the city’s established foundation based on economic, environmental, and social areas.

-Cross-over interests: Having all public and private sector entities participating to create a sustainable smart city.
+Cross-over interests: Having all public and private sector entities participate to create a sustainable smart city.
 The city government should set the relevant standards, guidelines, and practices while working with non-profit organizations, the private sector, city agencies, and academic institutes on integrating smart city functions and services.

 In addition to adopting technology, the city should implement policies to foster innovation and technological advancements to become a smart city.